germolinal/simple_docs/src/what_is_simple.md

 1. **Holistic simulations** let us optimize multi-domain control algorithms that might lead to more optimal performance of buildings.
-2. **Traveling in time** allows us to implement Model Predictive Control, at runtime, in production, as part of a real EMS system.
+2. **Traveling in time** gives us the chance to implement Model Predictive Control, at runtime, in production, as part of a real EMS system.

 And, of course, there are other benefits.